Lokankara/Quiz/src/main/resources/quiz-set_0.md

 **Explanation:**
 "Amazon EC2" is correct.
 Customers manage and patch the OS on EC2.
-"AWS Fargate," "Amazon Lambda," and "Amazon DynamoDB" are incorrect; AWS manages the OS for these services.
+"AWS Fargate" "Amazon Lambda" and "Amazon DynamoDB" are incorrect; AWS manages the OS for these services.

 ---